 Propane in Winter

-Protip: Just remember that whatever propane heater you use, make sure it is direct vent and not ventless.
+Whatever propane heater you use, make sure it is DIRECT VENT and not ventless.
 It is dangerous to install a ventless propane heater in a tiny house, as they are too small and tightly sealed for even camp-sized ventless heaters to operate safely.

-Make sure that all the propane appliances inside your tiny house are properly vented, not only for safety reasons, but because propane combustion creates CO2 and water vapor that will lead to excess condensation in your house.
+Make sure that all the propane appliances inside your tiny house are properly vented, not only for safety reasons, but because propane combustion creates CO2 and water vapor that will lead to excess condensation in your house (jump to Part 3 to learn more about condensation, humidity, and mold!).
 Improper combustion can create carbon monoxide or leak pure gas, which is deadly.
 Having a propane detector on hand to monitor for leaks and installing a combination carbon monoxide (CO) and smoke alarm is a must.

 Did you know that propane tanks can lose pressure in extremely cold temperatures and stop working?
 It’s true!
 A propane blanket might help.
-However, additional insulation is not the answer; tanks must always be kept uncovered by snow or otherwise.
+Tanks must always be kept uncovered by snow or otherwise.

 Depending on the size of your propane tanks, you might find that the gas is quickly consumed due to high demand in the winter.
 This could be bad for the wallet or just plain annoying to refill every week.
 Make sure you have large enough tanks and a solid idea of your propane needs so there are no surprise outages.

-Protip: Some propane companies will lease you a large, aboveground tank and can be scheduled to fill it for you.
+TIP: Some propane companies will lease you a large, aboveground tank and fill it for you.
 If this is appropriate for your setting, it can take the guesswork out of keeping them filled!

 Electricity in Winter